 - Bachelor of Arts in Traditional Music

 Many of our students go on to pursue advanced degrees.
-We offer a Master in Music degree with areas of concentration in both music education and performance.
+We offer a Master in Music with areas of concentration in both music education and performance.

 Whether you specialize in piano, percussion, strings, woodwinds, brass, voice or traditional music, your private study is an integral part of MSU’s music degree program.
 The School of Music, Theatre and Dance offers private instruction in a vast array of instruments including: